Toggle diff (533 lines)

 +@item @code{doreboot} (type: gexp)

-+Handler for doreboot event.
++The handler for the doreboot event.

 +